 Before you can sit down and put together your personas, you’ll need to gather data and research your ideal prospects.

-If you use SchoolAdmin, you can quickly analyze your contacts and fill in vital information and demographics to create personas.
+If you use a student enrollment management system like SchoolAdmin, you can quickly analyze your contacts and fill in vital information and demographics to create personas.
 Your dynamic inquiry forms can also be optimized to gather insights including information about a student’s current household, and how parents heard about your school.